Starg98/JavaScriptCalculator/README.txt

 README
 JavaScript calculator with basic functions.
-This was good training for me how to use basic front-end stuff effectively.
+This was good training for me how to use basic front-end tech effectively.

 CONTACT